 The UN Country Team continues to consider the Vučjak location inadequate vis-à-vis the reception of migrants and asylum seekers and calls for the authorities to immediately cease relocations to this site and to allow migrants and asylum seekers already relocated to this site to return.
-Vučjak poses very significant health and safety risks and is not equipped to accommodate migrants and asylum seekers in accordance with international standards; the site is located very close to landmine infected areas; there is also a high fire and explosion risk due to the possible presence of methane gas underground as the site was formerly a landfill.
-Furthermore, sanitary facilities on the site, including access to running water, are lacking and/or inadequate.
+Vučjak poses very significant health and safety risks and is not equipped to accommodate migrants and asylum seekers in accordance with international standards.